rjbriody/titan-web-example/README.md

 =================
 This is an example project that shows one way to build a RESTful Java web app around Titan, Cassandra, and Elasticsearch.

-The application is built using Spring (in-code annotations based config), JAX-RS, and Jersey.
+The application is built using Spring (annotations based config), JAX-RS, and Jersey.
 It is assumed that you are already familiar with these technologies.
 A Servlet Filter is wired up to show how TitanGraph transactions can be managed with a pre/post request Filter.

 This example also shows how Groovy classes can be injected into a Java web app to enable Gremlin Groovy sweetness.
-(See src/main/groovy).
+(See src/main/groovy/.)

 The "graph of the gods" example data set is used.

 Getting Started
 ===============

-If you prefer to install Cassandra and ES manually then skip the first 3 steps.
+If you prefer to install Cassandra and ES manually then skip the first 3 steps but make sure you adjust the titan-cassandra-es.properties file's host values accordingly.

 - Install [Virtual Box](https://www.virtualbox.org/wiki/Downloads) (because you need it for Vagrant).